killemov/Shift/README.md

 <sup>\* The LED also doubles as a selection indicator for batch commands, except Announce, Detail and Select.</sup>

-## FILES WITHIN TORRENTS ARE LINKED!
+## Files in torrents can be linked.
+(Even if they are not 100% complete.)

-...
-If they are 100% complete?
-No!
 Click on a file in a torrent and you will get a link to it.
 You do need to configure some base URLs first, but then the possibilities are ginormous. ( example: ftp://myname@myserver/mydownloads/... ).
 And even though the Transmission daemon is not meant to be used as a webserver, it IS possible to have it serve the linked file!
 You do need some clever file placement and/or symbolic linking for that to work, though.
 I recommend using a reverse proxy for serving the files.

 ## Improved drag & drop interface.

-Drop files and links on the Shift page.
+You can drop files and links anywhere on the Shift page.
 Currently supported are torrent files and text files containing links.
 (Yes, magnets are also links.)

 ## Change less means more.